CreztY/basicNuiReact/README.md

     npm run build
 ```

-- and then restart the server, or use the `refresh` command, and restart `basicNuiReact`
+- and then restart the server, or use the `refresh` command, and restart `basicNuiReact` in the server console
 ## Author

 - [@CreztY](https://www.github.com/CreztY)